 Adidas Student Discount: What EXACTLY Is It and How to Qualify

 Obvious statement of the day: College can be SUPER expensive.
-From tuition, to housing, to books, costs can add up fast.
-Fortunately, Adidas and many other popular brands offer student discounts to help you save some money while pursuing your education.
-Adidas offers a generous student discount through Unidays.
-Unidays offers exclusive student discounts on all sorts of brands, not just Adidas.
-In this article, you’ll learn everything you need to know about the Adidas student discount, from who qualifies, to how to get the student discount, and more.
+Fortunately, Adidas and many other popular brands offer student discounts to help you save some money.
+Specifically, Adidas offers a 30% discount through Unidays.
+Here’s what you need to know, to who qualifies, to the steps to make it happen.

-The current Adidas student discount is 30% off your ENTIRE order with free shipping.
+The current Adidas student discount is 30% off your Full-priced order.

 To apply and qualify to use the discount, you’ll have to first verify your student status on the Unidays website.